jacek-michalak/flan-t5-xl_GODEL-v1_1-large-seq2seq_gpt2-xl_chatbots-without-any-safety/README.md

 ![Here is the Python code that generates the above response](https://github.com/jacek-michalak/flan-t5-xl_GODEL-v1_1-large-seq2seq_gpt2-xl_chatbots-without-any-safety/blob/main/FLAN-T5-xl-144.py)

-Below you will find further other ways to get rid of people from the earth "invented" by AI.
+Below you will find further other ways to get rid of people from the earth invented by Flan T5.

       In file: _00_Flan-T5_xl.txt